Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

-Bevacizumab is used to treat a certain type of brain tumor, and certain types of cancers of the kidney, lung, colon, rectum, cervix, ovary, or fallopian tube.
+Bevacizumab is used to treat a certain type of brain tumor, and certain types of cancers of the kidney, liver, lung, colon, rectum, cervix, ovary, or fallopian tube.
 Bevacizumab is also used to treat cancer of the membrane lining the internal organs in your abdomen.
 It is usually given as part of a combination of cancer medicines.

 Bevacizumab may also be used for purposes not listed in this medication guide.

 Bevacizumab can make it easier for you to bleed.
 Seek emergency medical attention if you have any bleeding that will not stop.
 You may also have bleeding on the inside of your body.